See why the 940 knife is an excellent EDC choice in this Benchmade 940 review.

 However, as to be expected with a Benchmade knife, all these features paired with the Benchmade name make this a rather expensive knife.

 If you have the budget and want the amazing quality, then this knife is for you.
 Let's find out why next.
+If you are looking for something similar, don't forget to check out other great pocket knives.

 Disclosure: Some of the links in this article are affiliate links, where I make a small commission at no extra cost to you.